PeacefulScience/peacefulscience.org/content/articles/examining-yec-claims-tonto-group-cambrian-2.md

 ## Mudcracks

 The next key sedimentary structure that studies of the Tonto Group have observed is polygonal fractures interpreted as desiccation features known as mudcracks.
-These are commonly observed all around the world in areas where exposed sediments become wet and then dry out.
-(Figure 3).
+These are commonly observed all around the world in areas where exposed sediments become wet and then dry out. (**Figure 3**).
 Rose, Hagadorn et al., Hill and Mosier, Hardy, and Wanless[^28] (in the presence of polygonal features BAS) all report the interpreted as desiccation cracks or mud cracks in the Tonto Group.

 [^28]: Rose (2006), Hagadorn et al. (2011), Hill and Mosier (2016), Hardy (1986), Wanless (1973).

+{{% image `/img/2024/07/tonto2/Fig_3_Mudcracks_1.jpg` `aside-xl-wide` /%}}

 *Figure 3.* Recent mudcracks with dog prints.
 Cambrian examples don’t have dog prints or plant debris because they weren’t around at that time.
 However, tracks and debris are found later all around the world in rocks of all ages.

+{{% image `/img/2024/07/tonto2/Fig_4_mudcracks_2.jpg` `aside-xl-wide` /%}}

 *Figure 4.* Mudcracks filled with calcite from the Tapeats Sandstone Used with permission (Hill and Mosier, 2016)